Compare the best 4x4 cars

 The major use for four-wheel drive is to provide grip – especially off road.
 Vehicles like the original Jeep and Land Rover were ideal in rugged terrain.
 If one wheel became stuck in snow, mud or sand, rather than just the other wheel moving things along, all three could help out.

-In a permanent four-wheel-drive car, power is sent through the gearbox to a centre differential.
-This splits the power to the front and back axles where it meets differentials at the front and rear.
+In a permanent four-wheel drive car, power is sent through the gearbox to a centre differential.
+This splits the power to the front and rear axles where it meets differentials for these axles.
 These distribute power between the rear wheels as well as the fronts, hence ‘four-wheel drive’.
-You do get other types of four-wheel drive, however, for example the Fiat Panda’s engine powers the front wheels only, but if they slip power is sent to the back wheels via a viscous coupling.
+You do get other types of four-wheel drive, however, for example some cars are front-wheel drive most of the time, but can send some power to the rear wheels if the on-board computer senses more grip is required.

 The Suzuki Jimny is generally regarded as the smallest 4x4.
 This is a small 4×4 that has been around since 1998.
 It is one of the more basic 4x4 cars on sale today.
 Alongside this is the Fiat Panda 4x4, another of the smallest 4x4 cars.
-It is probably less capable off-road than the Jimny but it is more comfortable on road, better equipped and more spacious.
+It's a bit less capable off-road than the Jimny but it is more comfortable on road, better equipped and more spacious.

 Generally, if you are planning to venture off road regularly then a 4x4 is a sensible option.
 Remember though that the added complexity and weight of a 4x4 system tends to reduce performance and increase fuel consumption.